yorickpeterse/zen-cms/README.md

 * Document your code, that includes CSS and Javascript files.
 * No tabs at all times.
 * Markdown is used for all markup.
-* The maximum width of each line should be no more than 90 characters, this makes it easier to read code in terminals or when using split view modes.
+* The maximum width of each line should be no more than 80 characters, this makes it easier to read code in terminals or when using split view modes.
+The limit used to be 90 characters but this was decreased to fit the Ruby coding standards.
+Existing code using the 90 character limit will be changed over time.

 ## Community

 * [Website][zen website]
 * [Mailing list][mailing list]

 Zen does not have it's own IRC channel at this time but you can usually find me in any of the following channels on Freenode:

 * \#forrst-chat
 * \#ramaze